ryanjeske14/iOS-Emergency-Automation/README.md

 ## Features
 1. **Send an Emergency Alert:**
    - Uses the Shortcuts app to:
-       - Send an emergency text message containing "EMERGENCY" to a designated contact.
+       - Send an emergency text message containing "EMERGENCY 🚨" to a designated contact.
        - Send the address of your current location to a designated contact.
        - Prompt the user to call a designated contact.

 2. **Receive an Emergency Alert:**
    - Uses the Automation feature of the Shortcuts app to:
-       - Detect incoming messages containing "EMERGENCY".
+       - Detect incoming messages containing "EMERGENCY 🚨".
        - Disable "Do Not Disturb" mode.
        - Disable "Silent" mode.
        - Set the ringtone volume to 100%.